Michaelwwest98/CapstoneStarterRepo/Reports/Experimental Analysis Report.md

 - Interpretation of Results
   Speaker system did not work so loudness of the speaker could not be tested on the system.
 But volume s contorlled so it can be many different vlaues.
 ### COMPUTING

-#### Constraint 1 -
+#### Constraint 2 - Must not store any audio recordings of victims in distress
 - Experimental Design
+  N/A
 - Results
+  N/A
 - Interpretation of Results
+  No storage of audio signal encoded in the system

-#### Constraint 2 -
+#### Constraint 3 - Must weigh below 1.2 lbs
 - Experimental Design
+  Weigh physical computing subsystem
 - Results
+  No phycical measurment
 - Interpretation of Results

-#### Constraint 3 -
-- Experimental Design

-- Results

-- Interpretation of Results
+  Once again no measuremnt was taken, but the switch to the raspberry pi also meant a lowering of the overall subsystem weight.